We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a range of home remedies for burns that people can try.

 The following home remedies can help a person safely and effectively treat first-degree and second-degree burns.

 1. Running the burn under cool water

-Running cool water over a first- or second-degree burn for 20 minutes can cool the skin down, soothe the burn, and prevent further injury.
+Running cool water over a first- or second-degree burn for

 This remedy has two beneficial effects.
 It reduces or stops the pain and also prevents the burn from worsening and damaging deeper layers of skin.